hsinyuwww/pet_vet_system/user_flow.md

 // If Update Profile selected:
 === Update Profile ===
--New name: _
+New name: _
--New email: _
+New email: _
--New phone:_
+New phone:_
--New address: _
+New address: _
--Profile updated successfully!
+Profile updated successfully!
 ```

 ### Step 4:  Pet Management